-EUR 7.5 million dedicated by the EU to assist the International Criminal Court's investigations Russia will have to bear the legal consequences of its internationally wrongful acts, including making reparations.
-The Commission is supporting discussions on the establishment of a compensation mechanism for damage caused by Russia's aggression against Ukraine.
+EUR 7.5 million

+dedicated by the EU to assist the International Criminal Court's investigations

+Russia will have to bear the legal consequences of its internationally wrongful acts, including making reparations.
+The Commission is supporting discussions on the establishment of a compensation mechanism for damage caused by Russia's appression against Ukraine.
 As a first step towards reparations, on 12 May 2023, the Committee of Ministers of the Council of Europe adopted a Resolution establishing an International Register of Damage in The Hague by means of an Enlarged Partial Agreement, which is open to third countries.
 The EU became Founding Associate Member of this agreement on 11 May 2023.
 The Register will serve as a record of evidence and information on claims for damages, losses or destruction for all interested individuals and legal entities, as well as the State of Ukraine, caused by Russia's internationally illegal actions in or against Ukraine.

-"Don't give your voice to the Kremlin propaganda" is an award-winning campaign produced by the Commission's Bratislava Representation in which Darina Chmúrová, who had been a voice actress for a Russian fairy tale as a child, warns her fellow citizens not to believe Russian state-sponsored 'fairy tales' today.
+"Don't give your voice to the Kremlin propaganda" is an

+award-winning campaign produced by the Commission's Bratislava Representation in which Darina Chmúrová, who had been a voice actress for a Russian fairy tale as a child, warns her fellow citizens not to believe Russian state-sponsored 'fairy tales' today.

-Sanctions and weakening Russia's war machine In the face of Russia's persistent illegal and unjustifiable military aggression against Ukraine, the EU stands unyielding in its commitment to the sovereignty, independence and territorial integrity of Ukraine, within its internationally recognised borders.
-The EU has thus far enacted 11 powerful sanctions packages against Russia.
+Sanctions and weakening Russia's war machine

+In the face of Russia's persistent illegal and unjustifiable military aggression against Ukraine, the EU stands unyielding in its commitment to the sovereignty, independence and territorial integrity of Ukraine, within its internationally recognised borders.